-Pilsner Urquell is Prague’s most popular beer and there’s a reason for it.
-Discover the secrets of Pilsner with a guided tour that takes you through the brewery museum, the brewing plant and the cellars.
+The city of Plzeň – or Pilsen in German – gave its name to a popular type of lager, the pilsener, that was first produced in the Pilsner Urquell brewery nearly two centuries ago.
+Discover its secrets with a guided tour that takes you through the brewery museum, the brewing plant and the cellars.
 Tours always end with a couple of free beers.
-Before you take the one hour ride back, stock up on products and souvenirs at the factory shop or take a tour of the historic underground tunnel network that runs under the city.
+Before you take the one-hour ride back, stock up on products and souvenirs at the factory shop or take a tour of the historic underground tunnel network that runs under the city.

-Part ghetto and part concentration camp, Terezin was often used to hold prisoners temporarily before they were shipped to Auschwitz.
-Although a somber trip, this is an important historical sight where you can see the original accommodation quarters, the barracks’ chapel, a cemetery, and an educational museum chronicling the history of the camp.
-Terezin is less than an hour away from Prague.
+Built in the 18th century as a fortified garrison town, the Nazis turned Terezín, an hour from Prague by bus, into a concentration camp.
+It held the Jewish population of Czechoslovakia and several other countries during WWII before they were sent to Nazi death camps.
+Although a sombre trip, this is an important historical sight where you can see the original accommodation quarters, the barracks’ chapel, a cemetery and an educational museum chronicling the history of the camp.

 Some three hours by bus or train from Prague, the fairytale-like town of Český Krumlov lies on the meandering River Vltava.
 Dominated by the historic century castle overlooking the town, Český Krumlov is a maze of winding little streets that are fun to explore.
 The castle, built in the 13th century and later updated in Renaissance and Baroque styles, is one of the Czech Republic’s most visited sights.
 The town also features the Egon Schiele Art Centrum, dedicated to the Modernist Austrian artist, one of Český Krumlov’s most famous residents.